Del Wilson Trophy

 The Del Wilson Trophy is presented annually to the Western Hockey League's goaltender judged to be the best at his position.
-The award is named after Del Wilson for his many years of service to both the Regina Pats and the League.
-Wilson was an owner, Governor, and General Manager of the Pats and served 6 years as Chairman of the Board of the WHL.
-Wilson led the WHL into a partnership with Ontario and Quebec Major Junior Leagues.
+It is named after Del Wilson for his many years of service to both the Regina Pats and the league.
+Wilson was an owner, governor, and general manager of the Pats, and served six years as chairman of the board of the WHL.
+He led the WHL into a partnership with Ontario and Quebec Major Junior Leagues.

-Previously, the WHL Top Goaltender Award.
-It was given to the League's Goals Against Average leader.
+Previously called the WHL Top Goaltender Award, it was given to the league's goals against average leader.